Brian Bruney: New York Yankees

+Bruney was stricken by the flu and a rib cage injury during spring training in 2007, but still managed to crack the opening day roster.
+He spent most of the season with the Yankees but began to struggle with his control.
+The Yankees had Bruney change his mechanics, but by August 5, he had walked 30 batters against 32 strikeouts in 42.1 innings.
+He was then demoted to Triple-A; he later told the media he felt the Yankees should have given him more leeway to fix things.
+He ended the season with a 4.68 ERA in 58 major league games.
+Bruney returned August 25 and allowed 10 runs on eight hits and seven walks over 7.2 innings to close out the season.

 Bruney reported to spring training 2008 having lost 20 pounds in the offseason, in addition to gaining speed on his fastball.
 On April 25, 2008, it was learned that Bruney would likely miss the remainder of the season due to a fracture in his foot (Lisfranc) but he chose to forgo foot surgery in order to rehab the injury.
 After spending time rehabbing in the minors, he returned to the Yankees on August 1 following the trade of Kyle Farnsworth.
 On January 30, 2009, Bruney signed a one-year deal worth $1.25 million to avoid arbitration with the Yankees.
 He was slated to be Mariano Rivera's primary setup man going into the 2009 season.